Somebody I Used to Know

 Somebody I Used to Know is a 2023 American romantic comedy film directed by Dave Franco and co-written with his wife Alison Brie.
 The film stars Brie, Jay Ellis, and Kiersey Clemons.

+Workaholic showrunner Ally goes on a trip to her hometown to regroup after her series gets cancelled.
+Reminiscing with her ex Sean, she starts to question who she has become, which is amplified upon meeting his fianceé Cassidy.

 It was released on Amazon Prime Video on February 10, 2023.